jonathonreed/atrf-journal/_posts/2017-05-26-paul-prosper-chief-of-paqtnkek-first-nation.md

 Paul introduced himself, and with that introduction came an acknowledgment of the history he carried with him.

-<blockquote>We have a long history on this land, within this traditional territory known before concepts and terms like Canada and Nova Scotia.
-We refer to our traditional territory as Mi&rsquo;kma&rsquo;ki.</blockquote>
+<blockquote>&ldquo;We have a long history on this land, within this traditional territory known before concepts and terms like Canada and Nova Scotia.
+We refer to our traditional territory as Mi&rsquo;kma&rsquo;ki.&rdquo;</blockquote>

 As he started describing the demographics of Paqtnkek Mi'kmaw Nation, he described an important part of their culture as well.
 "Community is not a physical place," he said, "but a spirit that exists within the hearts of the people."